PhanstielLab/bedtoolsr/README.md

 * `genomecov`: `5` parameter changed to `five` and `3` parameter changed to `three` for R compatibility
 * `getfasta`: `name+` parameter changed to `nameplus` for R compatibility
+* `jaccard`: changed header from "FALSE" to "TRUE"